 The Laurisilva forests

 The laurisilva forests of the Canary Islands are a unique vegetation regime that is distinctive of the fog layer on islands that are high enough to readily intercept the low cloud layer.
 They are not found on the low islands of Fuertevetura and Lanzarote, though one very small ridge on Fuerteventura extends frequently into the cloud layer.
 They are poorly developed on Gran Canaria, both due to the topography and human disturbance.
-The best forests are found on La Gomera and protected in National Park Garajonay, with good, but small tracts of laurisliva on El Hierro and substantial tracts on Tenerife.
-However, not all laurisilva tracts are suitable for easy visitation.
+The best forests are found on La Gomera and protected in National Park Garajonay, with good, but small tracts of laurisliva on El Hierro and substantial tracts on Tenerife and La Palma.
+However, not all laurisilva tracts are easily visited – they may be on very steep slopes, lack trail access or roads that pass through them are busy and there may be few places to stop.

 Canary Island Pine forests